Text2Grad: Reinforcement Learning from Natural Language Feedback: Experiments

 \subsection{Reward Model Evaluation}

-A central component of \name{} is the generative reward model, trained to emulate the evaluative reasoning of advanced LLMs (i.e., GPT-4o) by producing structured, token-level feedback.
+A core component of \name{} is the unified reward model, trained to emulate the evaluative reasoning of advanced LLMs (i.e., GPT-4o) by producing structured, token-level feedback.

 \paragraph{Experimental Setup} We fine-tune \texttt{Llama3.1-8B-Instruct}~\citep{grattafiori2024llama} to serve as the reward model across all tasks.
-The model is trained to output both a natural language critique and a span-level reward map, using supervision generated by GPT-4o.
-To ensure high-quality labels, we use a chain-of-thought (CoT) prompting strategy~\citep{wei2022chain, ding2024everything} in which GPT-4o first reasons through the correctness of a model response, then articulates strengths and weaknesses, and finally highlights token spans as \texttt{positive} or \texttt{negative}.
+It is trained to output both a natural language critique and a span-level reward signal, using supervision generated by GPT-4o.
+To ensure high-quality labels, we use a CoT prompting strategy~\citep{wei2022chain, ding2024everything} in which GPT-4o first reasons through the correctness of a model response, then articulates strengths and weaknesses, and finally highlights token spans as \texttt{positive} or \texttt{negative}.
 This structured annotation improves feedback precision and interpretability, enabling richer training signals than scalar-only supervision.

-\paragraph{Main Results} Table~\ref{tab:reward-model-performance-part1} presents the precision and recall for token-level feedback identification, as well as the win rate of span-level reward signals in pairwise comparisons, with and without CoT reasoning, alongside human-annotated alignment accuracy.
-Across all datasets, the CoT-based reward model consistently outperforms the ablated variant without textual reasoning.

-On SLF5K, our model achieved a 62\% win rate over the non-CoT variant and aligned with human annotations at 86\% accuracy.
-Although precision for positive spans slightly decreased (58\% vs. 63\%), recall improved significantly (63\% vs. 46\%), indicating better coverage and less overfitting to obvious phrases.
-Similar trends were observed on UltraFeedback and KodCode, with particularly strong span-level grounding in the code domain (KodCode win rate: 72\%).
-These results confirm that natural language feedback—when structured through reasoning—enables more accurate and discriminative reward modeling, forming the basis for token-level learning in \name{}.
-The pairwise-comparison prompt is listed in Appendix~\ref{sec:prompt}.

-In addition, we evaluate the reliability of our span-level reward predictions by comparing them with human-annotated results across three datasets, using 50 sampled cases from each.
-Our method achieves an alignment rate of over 82\% with human judgments, indicating that the span-level rewards are both reliable and effective for identifying good or bad spans in model outputs, and are well-suited for guiding policy updates.
-Additional reward model evaluation results are listed in Appendix~\ref{sec: rm_add_perf}.
+\paragraph{Main Results} Table~\ref{tab:reward-model-performance-part1} presents token-level precision and recall for feedback identification, along with span-level win rates in pairwise comparisons (with vs. without CoT reasoning) and human-alignment accuracy.
+To compute token-level metrics, we map each annotated span to its constituent tokens: tokens within \texttt{positive} spans are labeled $+1$, \texttt{negative} spans $-1$, and all others $0$ (neutral); model predictions are evaluated against this derived ground truth.
+Span-level recall is measured through Exact/Partial Match metrics (Appendix~\ref{sec:rm_add_perf}).
+Our annotation pipeline ensures high fidelity with unmatched-span rates below 2.5\% across all datasets (Table~\ref{tab:span-fidelity}), confirming that reward signals are grounded in actual model outputs.